The DF Studio interface can be customized in a number of ways to suit personal tastes, streamline workflows, or maximize the information displayed.

 When displaying a list of Library items (folders, Projects, and Collections), the Viewing Preferences overlay allows for the customization of the columns displayed in the workspace.

-When displaying a list or grid of assets, the Viewing Preferences allows the adjustment of visual and organizational options for how assets are displayed.
+When displaying a list or grid of assets, the Viewing Preferences overlay allows the adjustment of visual and organizational options for how assets are displayed.

 The background color of the DF Studio workspace area can be adjusted to best suit the images being displayed.